alexaburchak/BreastCancer_Genomics/README.md

 # Investigating Differential Splicing Patterns in Breast Cancer Tumors
 ## Overview
-This reporsitory contains several R scripts necessary for the analysis and visualization of differential alternative splicing in 3454 breast tumor samples from the SCAN-B cohort.
+This repository contains several R scripts necessary for the analysis and visualization of differential alternative splicing in 3454 breast tumor samples from the SCAN-B cohort.